 In this guide, we’ll look at custom Alexa skill development, but before that,

 The configuration would require the information about the skill, such as the name of the skill, the type of interaction model, the content feed or endpoint, and other information.
 This configuration is used to determine the user requests that should be sent to the Alexa service for your skill.

 Tools to build a Custom Skill:

-You will need an internet-accessible endpoint to host the cloud-based service, Amazon Web Services(AWS) account, and Amazon developer account to use AWS Lambda, appropriate developer environment, and an Alexa-enabled device for testing.
+You will need an internet-accessible endpoint to host the cloud-based service, Amazon Web Services(AWS) account, and Amazon developer account to use AWS Lambda, an appropriate developer environment, and an Alexa-enabled device for testing.

 Tools to build a Smart-Home Skill:

-You would need an account with AWS, appropriate developer environment for your preferred programming language.
+You would need an account with AWS, an appropriate developer environment for your preferred programming language.
 You can use Node.js, Python, Java, C#, or Go to author a Lambda function.
 For testing, you must have an Alexa-enabled device.

 Tools to build a Video Skill: